filiplyrheden/filiplyrheden/ReadMe.md

 # Hi! 👋

 ## 🤠 About me
-I'm a web developer currently studying the full stack web developer program at Yrgo in Gothenburg, Sweden.
+Fullstack web developer student with a background in journalism — combining storytelling, design sense, and technical skills to create engaging and user-friendly digital experiences.

+📢 **Currently looking for a full-stack web development internship starting November 2025.

 💻 What I enjoy most about development is problem solving and using coding to find creative solutions.
 I really like the logical and structured approach to work that coding gives you.

 🎨 I also have a great interest in design, typography and user interfaces.

-📰 In my previous work life I worked as a journalist, which gave me a great appreciation for good storytelling and presenting information to users in a nicely packaged and easy to understand way.

-🍲 📖 🏃‍♂️ 🎮 When I'm not coding I enjoy cooking, reading, running and video games.
+🍲 📖 🏃‍♂️ 🎮 When I'm not coding I enjoy cooking, reading, exercise and video games.

 ## 🛠️ Tech Stack

 **Languages**
-&nbsp;&nbsp;• HTML &bullet; CSS &bullet; JavaScript (ES6+) &bullet; TypeScript &bullet; PHP &bullet; C#
+&nbsp;&nbsp;• HTML &bullet; CSS &bullet; JavaScript &bullet; TypeScript &bullet; PHP &bullet; C#

 **Runtime / Platform**
 &nbsp;&nbsp;• Node.js